 News of the opening of the MBU has been welcomed by a mum who received crisis care with our Trust when she suffered postpartum psychosis following the birth of her son.
 Read about her experience here.

 Where will the Mother and Baby Team be based?We are delighted to start recruiting into this fantastic new team, which will be based in a newly renovated unit on the Hellesdon Hospital site on the outskirts of Norwich.
-It is set in attractive grounds surrounded by woodland, easily accessible by car or public transport with research facilities, an on-site gym, and extensive library and training facilities.
+It is set in attractive grounds surrounded by woodland, easily accessible by car or public transport with free parking, an on-site gym, research facilities and extensive library and training facilities.

 Norwich is a great place to live and work.
 Find out more by visiting our Work for Us section.

-So who are we looking for to be part of creating this new and innovative service?We’re looking for people who enjoy working in fast paced and busy environments, forging excellent working relationships with other health professionals across both mental health, midwifery and health visitors and beyond.
+So who are we looking for to be part of creating this new and innovative service?We’re looking for people who enjoy working in fast-paced and busy environments, forging excellent working relationships with other health professionals across both mental health, midwifery and health visitors and beyond.
 The roles will include peer support workers, nursery nurses, care support workers, a social worker, occupational therapist, as well as qualified nurses and doctors.

-A bit more about usNorfolk and Waveney Children’s Family and Young Person (CFYP) service is unique and aspires to address the issues raised by the children and young people's mental health and wellbeing tasks force.
-Over the past 12 months CFYP has seen expansion and growth in existing and new services such as Early Intervention in Psychosis and Perinatal Community Mental Health service.
+A bit more about usNorfolk and Waveney Children, Families and Young People's (CFYP) service is unique and aspires to address the issues raised by the children and young people's mental health and wellbeing taskforce.
+Over the past 24 months, CFYP has seen expansion and growth in existing and new services such as Early Intervention in Psychosis and Perinatal Community Mental Health service.
 Our CFYP services continue to thrive and innovate nationally.
-The service was recently awarded £3 million to develop the Mother and Baby unit and is one of three in the country commissioned by NHS England.
-And additional funding to develop this interim community team who will provide an outreach service until the unit is open in 2019.
+The service was recently awarded £3 million to develop the Mother and Baby unit and is one of four in the country commissioned by NHS England.

 How can I find out more?We have held two awareness sessions, however if you missed them, the presentation is included here: Mother and Baby Unit awareness session